TheTrueKoschei/Military-Coding-Club/README.md

 ---

-## 🌐 About the Project
+## About the Project

-Climate science data is powerful — but it's locked behind complex tooling, steep learning curves, and code-heavy workflows that exclude researchers, policymakers, and students who aren't programmers.
+Climate science data is powerful but it is locked behind complex tooling, steep learning curves, and code-heavy workflows that exclude researchers, policymakers, and students who aren't programmers.

 **PyClimaExplorer** solves this by turning raw NetCDF climate files into a fully interactive, browser-based visual dashboard.
 Upload a `.nc` file, and within seconds you have access to: